GoFundMe Scam Sees Woman Keep Money Meant For Slain Woman's Family

 Ariene Petty said she was a former co-worker of Stephanie Goodloe and wanted to help.
 She contacted the grandmother of the surviving child, and despite being wary of the offer, she said that she was convinced that this could be good for her granddaughter.

 After Petty received $38,185 from the GoFundMe fundraising effort, she reportedly sent $9,000 to the grandmother, whose bank account was also linked to the GoFundMe account.
-However, she issued a complaint to Washington, DC, police when she learned she was locked out of the fundraising account and her bank account was no longer getting any money.
+However, she issued a complaint to Washington, D.C., police when she learned she was locked out of the fundraising account and her bank account was no longer getting any money.
 Petty allegedly then transferred the remainder of the money, $35,054, to her own bank account.

 GoFundMe has responded to the entire scam and they seem ready to help.
 Bobby Whitmore, who represented the company to the press, said that less than one-tenth of the campaigns are guilty of misuse.
 He said that GoFundMe will work with the courts and that they will make a donation to the Stephanie Goodloe family if the money cannot be recouped.

 Police arrested Arlene Petty and filed the fraud charges.
-The courts released Petty over the weekend and she returns for a hearing at the D.C.
+The courts released Petty over the weekend and she will return for a hearing at the D.C.
 Superior Court on Jan.
 22. She has remained quiet concerning the charges.